imigueldiaz/true-north-line/README.md

 North Line  is a small Android application developed with the primary purpose of learning Kotlin and creating a tool to locate true north for aligning an equatorial mount.
 The app utilizes the device's camera and sensors to provide an accurate estimation of the true north direction.

+**Note:** This project is a work in progress and is not yet ready for production use.
+The app is currently in the early stages of development, and additional features and improvements are planned for future releases.

 ## Features

 - Utilizes the device's camera preview to display the surrounding environment